Carpal tunnel syndrome on MRI

-CTS, the most common entrapment syndrome of the median nerve, has a wide spectrum of causative pathologies, converging on two mechanisms of disease.
-Osteoarthritis, trauma, acromegaly, and mechanical overuse, among others, cause the carpal tunnel to decrease in size, whereas other disease states lead to augmentation of the contents of the carpal tunnel, both leading to entrapment: masses (e.g. ganglion cysts, primary nerve sheath tumors ), deposition of foreign material (e.g. amyloid), or synovial hypertrophy in rheumatoid arthritis, to name a few.
+Carpal tunnel syndrome, the most common entrapment syndrome of the median nerve, has a wide spectrum of causative pathologies, converging on two mechanisms of disease.
+Osteoarthritis, trauma, acromegaly, and mechanical overuse, among others, cause the carpal tunnel to decrease in size, whereas other disease states lead to augmentation of the contents of the carpal tunnel, both leading to entrapment: masses (e.g. ganglion cysts, primary nerve sheath tumors), deposition of foreign material (e.g. amyloid), or synovial hypertrophy in rheumatoid arthritis, to name a few.

-CTS is primarily defined by pain and sensory symptoms.
+Carpal tunnel syndrome is primarily defined by pain and sensory symptoms.
 A typical symptom is brachialgia paresthetica nocturna, or nocturnal ascending pain emanating from the wrist.
 Sensory symptoms affect the first three digits and, depending on innervation patterns, the radial aspect of the fourth digit.
-Positive Tinel (paresthesias elicited by tapping the median at the wrist) and Phalen (paresthesias caused by wrist flexion over 30-60 s) tests are typical, as well.
+Positive Tinel (paresthesias elicited by tapping the median at the wrist) and Phalen tests (paresthesias caused by wrist flexion over 30-60 s) are typical, as well.
 Hand weakness, as a rule, is a late and often functionally non-relevant symptom.

-CTS is initially often treated conservatively with splinting and NSAR.
+Carpal tunnel syndrome is initially often treated conservatively with splinting and non-steroidal anti-inflammatory drugs .
 Corticosteroid injections into the carpal tunnel can alleviate symptoms temporarily over about 4 weeks.
-Surgical release of the flexor retinaculum is indicated in cases of pronounced nightly pain, permanent dysaesthesias and prolonged distal motor latency on electroneurography (>6 ms).
-Long-term recurrence rates reach 30%1.
+Surgical release of the flexor retinaculum is indicated in cases of pronounced nightly pain, permanent dysaesthesias, and prolonged distal motor latency on electroneurography (>6 ms).
+Long-term recurrence rates reach 30% 1.